python/cpython/Doc/library/functools.rst

    bypassing the cache, or for rewrapping the function with a different cache.

    The cache keeps references to the arguments and return values until they age out of the cache or until the cache is cleared.
+This includes references to self, which will prevent class instances from getting garbage collecting.

    An `LRU (least recently used) cache
    <https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)>`_